belvdere/TEAM_5-Z133/README.md

 To run the project, please use the version for python and jupyter as stated in the requirements.txt file.

+Please view the jupyter notebook in this order:
+1. TEAM5_EDA
+2. TEAM_ML

 ## Project Description:

 With the increasing attention on diabetes and its serious impact on one's health, especially among youths.
 My team is curious to find out what are the key indicators/factors that are predictive of diabetes for our age group (i.e 18-24, young adult).
 As such we went to kaggle to find a dataset regarding diabetes.